 If you are uncertain whether your doctor knows about PrEP, You can show them this letter.
 The letter provides information to help your doctor prescribe PrEP and manage your healthcare.

 Whether you do or don’t have Medicare you can personally import PrEP from an online pharmacy.
 Prices start from around $20 per month.

 You will still need to see a doctor for sexual health tests and obtain a prescription for ordering PrEP online.

 Find our comprehensive guide for importing PrEP in How to buy PrEP online for personal importation.

 If you cannot afford PrEP for any reason, PAN offers a scheme to provide free PrEP.

 PrEP is a program

 Using PrEP is just one step in maintaining a sexual health strategy.
-This involves taking one pill every day and seeing your GP or attending a sexual health clinic every three months for a full sexual health check-up that will test for HIV as well as other STIs.
+This involves using PrEP as advised and seeing a doctor or sexual health centre every three months for a sexual health check-up to test for HIV and STIs.